ealpha072/Student-Management-System/README.md

 * Javascript - This was used to make the user side of the application dynamic.

 ## How it works.
 The admin has to login to access the dashboard page.
-To login, username = alpha, password = alpha After login, the page directs to dashboard.php where the admin can do a number of series.
+To login, username = `alpha`, password = `alpha` After login, the page directs to dashboard.php where the admin can do a number of series.
 The sidebar menu can be toggled to have different views.
 Each item on the sidebar menu redirects to a different page within the application.
 The courses, units and departments can be viewed per school or as a whole.
 When viewed per school, the school has to be selected; a request is then sent to the correct backend page in the ajaxfiles directory.
 A response is then sent back and the appropriate div is populated with the response of the request.

 For the add unit page, the admin first selects the school where the unit will belong.
 Once school is selected, the course select tag is populated with courses related to the selected school.
 The admin can the go on to enter other information about the unit and submit it.